stbelousov/simple-blog/README.md

 * User registration (only registered users can create posts and leave comments)
 * Access restrictions (only the author of a post can edit or remove it)

+A few screenshots are provided in the "example" folder.

 # Setup for Ubuntu
 $ sudo apt-get install python-dev python-mysqldb python-pip python-setuptools mysql-server libmysqlclient-dev
 $ sudo pip install Flask Flask-SQLAlchemy flask-mysql flask-login